maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks/README.md

 $sudo apt install libnl-3-dev libnl-genl-3-dev pkg-config libssl-dev net-tools git sysfsutils python-pycryptodome
 ```
 ### 2. Install the following scapy package
 Now-a-days,kali linux comes with latest version of scapy (version 2.4.3 or above).This attack script will not work on this new scapy version.
-Therefore, uninstall the scapy first and reinstall scapy as described below.
+Therefore, as pointed earlier,uninstall the scapy first and reinstall scapy as described below.
 ```
 $ pip install scapy==2.3.3
 ```